Mario Duplantier: Personal life

-Duplantier (and his brother) has dual nationality in France and the United States.
+Duplantier (and his brother) holds dual French and American citizenship.
 He is franco-américain (French-American) based primarily on the principle of jus sanguinis (right of blood), applied through attribution à la naissance (attribution at birth), because born outside the US but obtained its nationality as he fulfilled the condition stipulating that "at least one of his parents is American".
 He has two passports, one from each country.
 He is married to French videographer Anne Deguehegny (responsible for Gojira's live visuals), and they have a daughter together.
 The family lived in New York City for five years, and their daughter grew up and went to school there.

 On 5 July 2015, his mother, Patricia Rosa Duplantier, died from cancer in France.

 As part of his drum training, Duplantier runs less than one hour a day or every other day, in addition to abdominal exercises to maintain himself in good physical condition and enhance his cardiovascular endurance.
 When he lives in the French Basque Country, he practices bodyboarding and surfing one hour per day.
 Duplantier has been bodyboarding since he was a child.
 Occasionally, he surfs with Robert Trujillo in California and Biarritz when the latter comes there on vacation.

 In February 2022, Duplantier said he lived in Biarritz, in southwestern France.